Synobsys/synobsys.github.io/toolbox.md

 * Stack Overflow provides a platform for programmers to share knowledge.
 * A huge pool of various questions and detailed answers on programming.

+### [SQuirreL SQL]

+Universal SQL Client

+### [SQL Server Management Studio (SSMS)]

+SQL Server Management Studio (SSMS) is an integrated environment for managing any SQL infrastructure, from SQL Server to Azure SQL Database.
+SSMS provides tools to configure, monitor, and administer instances of SQL Server and databases.
+Use SSMS to deploy, monitor, and upgrade the data-tier components used by your applications and build queries and scripts.

+Use SSMS to query, design, and manage your databases and data warehouses, wherever they are - on your local computer or in the cloud.

+### [IBM Db2 Data Management Console]

+Manage, monitor and optimize performance of hundreds of Db2 databases from ground to cloud with the next generation of IBM Data Server Manager.

 ### [PuTTY]

 PuTTY is an SSH and telnet client.
 Used to create a ssh connection to servers.